June 30, 2022 by Sonja Edridge

 - Zester.
 Have a zester to hand as this fabulous little tool can remove fine shreds of zest from citrus fruit for fantastic garnishes

 - Citrus juicer.
-Choose an easy little juicer with a ridged and pointed center either on a handle or on a dish to prepare your fresh citrus juices
+Choose an easy little juicer with a ridged and pointed centre either on a handle or on a dish to prepare your fresh citrus juices

 - Blender.
 If you are partial to a Frozen Strawberry Daiquiri or a Watermelon Tequila Cocktail then a good kitchen blender makes things really quick and easy.
 A blender is also great for making crushed ice.